VidHal: Benchmarking Temporal Hallucinations in Vision LLMs: VidHal Dataset Construction

 \subsection{Temporal Concept Selection}

-Hallucinations in image inputs can typically be classified into three types: object, attribute, and relation.
-In contrast, video-based hallucinations in VLLM responses may involve dynamic factors closely associated with the spatiotemporal patterns in video content.
-In light of this, we propose focusing on the following five aspects to ensure comprehensive coverage of the temporal concepts.
+Prior research on hallucination evaluation for both images~\citep{li2023evaluatingobjecthallucinationlarge, wang2024amberllmfreemultidimensionalbenchmark,rohrbach2019objecthallucinationimagecaptioning} and videos~\citep{videohallucer,vript,guan2024hallusionbenchadvanceddiagnosticsuite} has predominantly focused on common visual aspects such as action- and object-based hallucinations.
+However, video-based hallucinations may involve additional dynamic factors associated with spatio-temporal patterns, which these studies overlook.
+In light of this, we propose to focus on the following five aspects to ensure comprehensive coverage of temporal concepts.
+Specifically, the first four aspects address hallucinations based on lexical semantics, while the fifth targets clause semantics.